clij/clijx-assistant/readme.md

 * If a plugin has three parameters, e.g. "sigma_x", "sigma_y" and "sigma_z", allow to change these three together with one click.
 * Make dialogs use physical units in general or switchable between pixel units and physical units.

-Also have an idea for improving CLIJx-Incubator?
+Also have an idea for improving CLIJx-Assistant?
 Let me know!
 I'm eager to receiving feedback: rhaase at mpi minus cbg dot de